alephdata/aleph/docs/user-guide/102/advanced-search.md

 ## Proximity Search

-To find terms within a certain number of words from each other, use the tilde `~` operator with a number:
+To find terms that appear within a certain number of words from each other, use the tilde `~` operator followed by a number:

 ```
 "Trump Putin"~10